How to use natural light in photography.

 There are two main types of lighting in photography: natural light and artificial light.
 Natural light refers to any light created by the sun, whereas artificial light refers to any other sources of light that photographers might use (think flash, studio lights, lamps, etc).

 Both types of lighting have their pros and cons.
-Artificial light can be controlled, but it can require purchasing and lug around costly and heavy equipment, or dealing with finding the right Kelvin setting to work with that lamp in your client’s home.
+Artificial light can be controlled, but it can require purchasing and lugging around costly and heavy equipment, or dealing with finding the right Kelvin setting to work with that lamp in your client’s home.
 Natural light can require a lot of planning ahead; there’s also no guarantee whether you’ll have that perfectly sunny golden hour or the softer diffuse light of an overcast sky.
 Used correctly, either light can make your photos feel more authentic.

 While it’s great to master both types of lighting to enhance your photography, natural light is abundantly available and can evoke an emotional response that is harder to recreate with artificial light sources.
 It can also make your job easier by capturing the ambiance you want in a photo before it ever makes it into your editing software.